GeoCat/qgis-bridge-plugin/docs/source/2_background_and_requirements.md

 ### Client requirements

-Bridge supports ArcGIS® Desktop versions 10.1 till 10.7 (including minor releases such as 10.5.1), QGIS versions 3.6 till 3.10.
-Bridge for ArcGIS Pro is not yet available.
+Bridge requires QGIS 3.6 or more recent.

 ### Server requirements